 The 8" long ears consist of 16–20 rows of small, fancy kernels.
 Superior sweet flavor.
 Sturdy 6 1/2' plants.
 Similar to Delectable but with better flavor and a more attractive ear.
 Easy to harvest.
 Widely adapted.
 Good cool soil vigor.
 Intermediate resistance to northern corn leaf blight and Stewart's wilt.
-Treated Seeds.
+Treated seeds.
+Also available untreated.
 Avg.
 3,200 seeds/lb.
 Packet: 150 seeds.

 - This product does not ship to Canada.